 #3 Dingac Plavac Wine

 An iconic wine for the Adriatic is Dingac.
 It is lesser-known than other Istrian and Dalmatian varieties, but it can make you fall in love with it almost instantly.
 It received a couple of local and international prizes since it is still made according to a traditional recipe by farmer’s hands.
 And if you think that there must be a similar wine to this somewhere in the world, you should know you’re mistaken.
 The only secret ingredient for the authentic Dingac taste is the local brown carbonate soil on which the vineyards grow.
 The depth of the roots can reach up to ten meters, which feeds the grapes with the most nutritious components.
 So, the Dingac wine usually has around 15 percent of alcohol, and it resembles quite well the Portuguese wines.
 And the best part about it is that the winemaking process of Dingac Plavac is entirely ecological!
 This aromatic, dark-colored, and tasty wine is one of a kind!

 #4 Postup Wine

-A limited-edition wine is Postup.
-It is an exceptional black wine made in the southern area of the Peljesac peninsula.
+A limited-edition wine, Postup, is an exceptional red wine made in the southern area of the Pelješac island.
 It is a controlled geographic origin, protected for 50 years already!
 This wine stands out because of its attractive smell of grapes.
 It features notes of fresh fruit, but due to its high alcoholic content, it offers an aroma of berry fruits and dried plums.
-We can say from our experience that this fantastic taste keeps in the mouth long after drinking.

 #5 Bogdanusa Wine